IEEE 1901: Description

 The 1901 standards include two different physical layers (PHY), one based on fast Fourier transform (FFT) orthogonal frequency-division multiplexing (OFDM) modulation and another based on wavelet OFDM modulation.
 Each PHY is optional, and implementers of the specification may, but are not required to, include both.
 The FFT PHY is derived from HomePlug AV technology and is deployed in HomePlug-based products.
 The Wavelet PHY is derived from HD-PLC technology and is deployed in HD-PLC-based products.
 It goes up to 1024-QAM.

 The FFT PHY includes a forward error correction (FEC) scheme based on convolutional turbo code (CTC).
 The second option "Wavelet PHY" includes a mandatory FEC based on concatenated Reed–Solomon (RS) and convolutional code, and an option to use low-density parity-check (LDPC) code.

-On top of these two physical layers, two different Media Access Control (MAC) layers were defined; one for in-home networking and the other for Internet access.
+On top of these two physical layers, two different media access control (MAC) layers were defined; one for in-home networking and the other for Internet access.
 Two MACs were needed because each application has different requirements.

 To manage coexistence between PHYs and MACs the Inter-System Protocol (ISP) was developed.
 ISP enables various BPL devices and systems to share communication resources (frequency/time) when installed in a network with common electrical wiring.
 ISP allows 1901-compliant devices and ITU-T G.hn- compliant devices to co-exist.
 The protocol provides configurable frequency division for access and time division for in-home with a granularity compatible with the quality of service (QoS) requirements of the most demanding audio and video applications.

 An amendment in 2019, IEEE 1901a-2019, defines a more flexible way of separating wavelet OFDM channels for Internet of Things applications.

+A second amendment in 2021, IEEE 1901b-2021, adds state-of the art authentication and authorization mechanisms to the Medium Access Control (MAC) layer using IEEE Std 802.1X.

+A third amendment in 2024, IEEE 1901c-2024, extends the application of IEEE 1901 to any media and defines new Nessum (Previously HD-PLC) channels to address long-range and robust communication on these new media.